ARTICLE I - MEMBERSHIP

-A. All delegates (and alternates) to the NEA Representative Assembly (annual convention) and to the PSEA House of Delegates shall be elected by the General Membership by secret ballot, the NEA delegates at the March General Membership Meeting and the PSEA delegates at the October General Membership Meeting.
+A. All delegates (and alternates) to the NEA Representative Assembly (annual convention) and to the PSEA House of Delegates shall be elected by the General Membership by secret ballot, from open nominations, with one-person one-vote principle, and majority of votes wins.
+The term for delegates shall be one year.
+The NEA delegates will be elected at the March General Membership Meeting and the PSEA delegates at the October General Membership Meeting.
 Minority representation shall be in accordance with NEA and PSEA guidelines.
 The Elections Committee shall conduct the nominations and elections, provided that there shall be opportunity for nominations from the floor.
 The President shall have the authority to appoint delegates to represent this Association at all regional, state, and national meetings, conferences or conventions other than the NEA Representative Assembly and the PSEA House of Delegates.
 LMEA shall reimburse these representatives for all expenses reasonably incurred when a proper bill, countersigned by the President is submitted to the Treasurer.
 Pre-payment of certain fixed costs shall be arranged.

 B. The number of delegates representing the Association at the PSEA House of Delegates shall be determined by PSEA guidelines.
 Professional and support nominees shall be on the same ballot and all delegates to the PSEA shall be elected by the General Membership.

 C. The number of delegates representing the Association at the NEA Representative Assembly shall be determined by NEA guidelines.
 The delegation shall consist of professional and support representation proportional to the ratio of professional to support members.
 Should the number of nominees in either category be less than the proportional amount, more than the proportional amount of representatives from a category may represent the Association.
 The additional representatives from a category shall be determined by the most votes.